nofiupelumi/Sharepoint-site-for-IT-Department/README.md

 # Sharepoint-site-for-IT-Department
-Description: Documentation and resources for the IT Department SharePoint site at Risk Control Service, including site structure, automation details, and page images.
+Description: Documentation and resources for the IT Department SharePoint site, including site structure, automation details, and page images.
 # IT Department SharePoint Site

-Welcome to the IT Department SharePoint site repository for Risk Control Service.
+Welcome to the IT Department SharePoint site repository.
 This repository contains documentation and resources related to the SharePoint site, including the site structure, automation workflows, and images of each page.

 ## Repository Contents